 Exercise can also help with weight loss, which in turn helps to lower cholesterol.

-Regular exercise also helps increase HDL 'good' cholesterol.
+Regular exercise also helps increase HDL (high density lipoprotein) 'good' cholesterol.
 This helps the body to move fatty deposits to the liver for disposal rather than these hanging around and blocking arteries.

 The NHS recommends at least 150 minutes a week - about 30 minutes a day for 5 days a week - of moderate-intensity exercise to help lower cholesterol.
 Cholesterol lowering exercise includes walking, swimming and cycling - or any exercise that leaves you slightly out of breath.